schwuk/schwuk.github.io/_drafts/2020-05-01-effective-remote-meetings.md

 > Is this really the best use of **their** time?

 Meetings are a high-bandwidth and low-latency way to share & exchange information quickly, but they require all participants to be actively involved; they are a **synchronous** form of communication.
-Alternatively **asynchronous** communication - such as email, IM, collaborative documents - are low-bandwidth and high-latency, but it allows the participants to fit them into their schedule, rather than them fitting into yours.
+Alternatively **asynchronous** communication - such as email, instant messaging, and collaborative documents - are low-bandwidth and high-latency, but it allows the participants to fit them into their schedule, rather than them fitting into yours.

 In business, people like _scheduling_ meetings because it makes **the organiser's job easier**; for the same reason, people dislike _attending_ meetings because they typically make it harder to get their own jobs done.